Biochar application to soils

 • Apply biochar to agricultural, forest, or urban soils, ensuring permanent sequestration of its organic carbon content.

 Projects may be designed to prioritize bio-oil or bioenergy production, where biochar is the co-product.
-Such projects may still be eligible for removal Riverse Carbon Credits under this module, if they meet all criteria outlined herein.
+Such projects may still be eligible for removal Rainbow Carbon Credits under this module, if they meet all criteria outlined herein.

 The Project Developer and entity eligible for receiving carbon finance may be either: